mwegener-com/with-rn-image-crop-picker/README.md

 # Configuartion

-You can configure the iOS messages by adding the following props in your app.json:
+You can configure the iOS messages by adding the following props to your app.json file:

 - PhotoLibraryUsageDescription
 - CameraUsageDescription